threefoldtech/info_grid/src/flist/flist_case_studies/flist_nextcloud_case_study.md

 # Conclusion

-In this case study, we've seen the overall process of creating a new FList to deploy a Nextcloud instance on a Micro VM on the TFGrid with Terraform.
+In this case study, we've seen the overall process of creating a new flist to deploy a Nextcloud instance on a Micro VM on the TFGrid with Terraform.

 If you have any questions or feedback, please let us know by either writing a post on the [ThreeFold Forum](https://forum.threefold.io/), or by chatting with us on the [TF Grid Tester Community](https://t.me/threefoldtesting) Telegram channel.